rajveermalviya/tweets-Labeller/README.md

 # Tweets-Labeler
-This is a Natural Language Processing example that uses NLTK for the sentiment analysis of the fetched tweets.
+This is a Natural Language Processing example that uses NLTK for the sentiment analysis of the fetched tweets, and returns weather the tweets have positive,negative or neutral sentiment.

 NLTK uses Machine Learning.